fjolnir/DatabaseKit/README.md

 I'm not very good at writing these things so consult the docs/tutorials/whatever for more info. (scroll down!)

-ActiveRecord was written by ninja kitten (http://ninjakitten.us) and is licensed with the BSD license.
+ActiveRecord was written by Fjölnir Ásgeirsson and is licensed with the BSD license.

 Features:
 =========